taylorthurlow/interaktor/README.md

 end
 ```

-The organizer passes its own input arguments (if present) into first interaktor that it organizes, which is called and executed using those arguments.
+The organizer passes its own input arguments (if present) into first interaktor that it organizes (in the above example, `CreateOrder`), which is called and executed using those arguments.
 For the following interaktors in the organize list, each interaktor receives its input arguments from the previous interaktor (both input arguments and success arguments, with success arguments taking priority in the case of a name collision).

-Any arguments which are _not_ accepted by the next interaktor (listed as required or optional input attributes) are dropped in the transition.
+Any arguments which are _not_ accepted by the next interaktor (listed as an input attribute) are dropped in the transition.

 If the organizer specifies any success attributes, the final interaktor in the
 organized list must also specify those success attributes.
-In general, it is
-recommended to avoid using success attributes on an organizer in the first
-place, to avoid coupling between the organizer and the interaktors it organizes.

 #### Rollback